“Playclothes, though strictly for summertime… were one step away from bathing suits, just as demure and relentlessly perky. ” – What We Wore.

 Some pants and tops were sold as matching sets so that they looked like a jumpsuit.
 This made them much more convenient when visiting the restroom.

 Where to Buy Retro Playsuits and Rompers

 Rompers are back in fashion for another year.
 While they went out of fashion in the late 1950s, they came back revised but still in the one-piece style in the 1980s.
 The romper versions that are out today are mostly based on the looser styles of the 1980s.
-The 1940s fitted styles are harder to find and most likely won’t have the cute matching skirt to wrap over it (darn!)
-For a complete 3 piece vintage playsuit you will need to sew your own.
+The 1940s fitted styles are harder to find, and most likely won’t have the cute matching skirt to wrap over it (darn!), For a complete 3 piece vintage playsuit, you will likely need to sew your own.

 I keep my eyes peeled for vintage and retro style playsuits and add them to the shop page here or below: